kirby-tools/kirby-copilot/README.md

 ## Licensing

 Kirby Content Translator is a commercial plugin that requires a license.
 You can install and test the plugin locally without a license.
 However, production environments require a valid license.
-You can purchase a license from the [Kirby Tools Website](https://kirby.tools/content-translator).
+You can purchase a license from the [Kirby Copilot Website](https://kirbycopilot.com/buy).

 ## Getting Started